JakubStachh/Rust-Projects-WIP/Rust Projects/Find the Missing Number in an Array/Readme.md

 ## 🔍 How It Works
 ### The function <mark>find_missing_number(arr: Vec<i32>, n: i32) -> i32</mark>:

-#### It calculates the expected sum of numbers from 1 to n using the formula:
+#### -It calculates the expected sum of numbers from 1 to n using the formula:

 $$
 \text{expected sum} = \frac{n \times (n + 1)}{2}
 $$

-Then, it computes the actual sum of the numbers in the array.
+- Then, it computes the actual sum of the numbers in the array.

-The difference between the expected sum and the actual sum gives the missing number.
+- The difference between the expected sum and the actual sum gives the missing number.

 #### Main Function: